JupiterOne/security-policy-builder/README.md

 information security policies and procedures.

-`cd` into a directory where you would like your PSP files to reside (we recommend keeping the templates directory--see below--under version control!) and perform one of the following commands:
+`cd` into a directory where you would like your PSP files to reside (we recommend keeping the generated `templates` directory--see below--under version control!) and perform one of the following commands:

 ### Building from NPM script